-A talk with camiel van noten about our collaboration
+A talk with camiel van noten about patterns

 A collection combining fashion, design and art.
 That’s what Lies Mertens and Camiel van Noten envisioned creating their Limited Edition.
 It resulted in a handbag and a series of interior objects, incorporating multiple artistic disciplines.